The extremely long period X-ray source in a young supernova remnant: a Thorne-Zytkow Object descendant?: The T Z O scenario for 1E1613 and RCW 103

-Where $M$ is the mass of the neutron star and $k$ is its radius of gyration.
-Values of $k^2$ are typically of order $0.1$.
-Assuming this value, one obtains a spin-down timescale of the neutron star of:
+where $M$ is the mass of the neutron core and $k$ is its radius of gyration.
+Values of $k^2$ are typically of the order of $0.1$.
+Assuming this value, one obtains a spin-down timescale of the neutron core of: